The Titles of Magical Books in Harry Potter |

 'Draughts and Potions':

-The Vietnamese translator has mistaken the word 'draught' for 'draft (of a document), summary', which she translates as đề cương ('summary, thesis, draft').
-Converted back into English, the Vietnamese name thus means 'Magical Theses and Poison Medicines' (see mistranslations).
+The Vietnamese translator mistakes the word 'draught' for 'draft (of a document), summary', which she translates as đề cương ('summary, thesis, draft').
+Converted back into English, the Vietnamese name means 'Magical Theses and Poison Medicines' (see mistranslations).
 The word độc dược refers to medicines that contain poisonous ingredients but doesn't imply the medicines themselves are poisonous.

 Category: Potions